seansfkelley/react-layered-chart/README.md

 ### <a name="physicalchartsize"></a>Physical chart size

-raect-layered-chart needs to know how large it is on the page in order to scale and request data at an appropriate resolution.
+`ChartProvider` needs to know how large it is on the page in order to scale and request data at an appropriate resolution.
 By default, it injects a hidden `ConnectedResizeSentinelLayer` to poll for the width of the container.

 If you adjust the margins/padding or change the layout to be horizontally-aligned, you may need to set `ChartProvider`'s `includeResizeSentinel` to `false` and supply your own `ConnectedResizeSentinelLayer` in a place where it can determine the correct width.
 You only need one.

 ### Usage with react-redux

-react-layered-chart is implemented under the hood with [Redux](https://github.com/reactjs/redux) and [react-redux](https://github.com/reactjs/react-redux)'s `Provider`.
+`ChartProvider` is implemented under the hood with [Redux](https://github.com/reactjs/redux) and [react-redux](https://github.com/reactjs/react-redux)'s `Provider`.
 If you are using react-redux elsewhere, watch out for nested `Provider`s: you cannot access the outer provider from a child of a `ChartProvider` component!

 ### <a name="chartid"></a>Tracking transient state across (un)mount cycles